 The instructions below pertain only to Academic Stream submitted via ConfTool that have been accepted for the conference following the peer-review process.

 For Practitioner Stream contributions that have been accepted, there is no need to take the steps below to prepare a camera-ready submission.
 Please refer to the Practitioner Stream instructions for more information.

 If you are preparing a submission that has yet to undergo peer review, please follow the instructions in the Academic Stream instructions instead.

-STEP 1.
-Reinstate any information previously removed for blind review
+1. Reinstate any information previously removed for double-blind peer-review

 - Author names, affiliations, and email addresses;

 - Citations of and references to the authors’ own publications;

 - Any identifiers appearing within figures that were obscured to conceal the identity of the author(s) and/or their institution(s);

 IMPORTANT: Please double-check that all the authors are included, that they are in the correct order, and that their names are correctly spelled.
 After the camera-ready documents are submitted to IEEE Xplore®, it will not be possible to change any of these details.